sofiane-h/gildedrose-kata-kotlin/README.md

 ### Understand the existing code
 Firstly, I took a look at the `GildedRose` with its _messy_ `updateQuality()` function.
 There were a lot of nested if/else, so to clarify everything and be sure that I didn't miss anything, I decided to add some comments on almost each condition.
-This way, I can have a better understanding of what this function do and if the logic follows the requirements.
+This way, I can have a better understanding of what this function does and if the logic follows the requirements.

 ### Unit Tests
-Then, I added some unit test, just to be sure that I will not break anything when I will do my refactoring.
+Then, I added some unit tests, just to be sure that I will not break anything when I will do my refactoring.
 I also added some tests for the new Conjured item which will at first fail as the logic has not been implemented yet.

 ### Refactoring
 The next step is the actual refactoring.
-In my point of view, it was pretty clear that each item has their own strategy to update their quality value.
+From my point of view, it was pretty clear that each item has their own strategy to update their quality value.
 This is why I decided to go for a strategy design pattern _-like_.

 Thus, I created an `InventoryItem` which has an `Item` and two functions to update its `quality` and `sellIn` value.